gitbock/fritzboxtr064/README.md

 ```

 ## Known issues
-* maconline is (sometimes?) not supported for static addressing (not using DHCP in fritzbox)
+* maconline will (sometimes?) not return the proper online state when static addressing is used (when not using DHCP in fritzbox)

 ## Debug Logging
 Insert the following line into you logback.xml or logback_debug.xml inside the <configuration> tag.